reactiflux/reactiflux.com/pages/transcripts/nader-dabit.md

 ---

-**Q:** Assuming I'm a med-weight JS Dev, and I'd like to switch to mobile development, should I go with React Native over Swift and why? — KGB
+<a name="assuming-im-medweight-js-dev" href="#assuming-im-medweight-js-dev">#</a> **Q:** Assuming I'm a med-weight JS Dev, and I'd like to switch to mobile development, should I go with React Native over Swift and why? — KGB

 **A:** I work almost exclusively with developers who are coming from native when I do consulting for a lot of companies, so I get a variant this questions a lot.